botengu/portfolio/_posts/2020-09-15-Parametric-Morphing.md

         <figcaption>Example of Mobius strip</figcaption>
     </div>
     <p class = "justify">
-    In the event where two Mobius strips are glued together on their side, the resulting shape is what is called a Klein bottle.
-Both the paramteric equations for the Klein bottle and the Mobius strip were found on Wikipedia.
+In the event where two Mobius strips are glued together on their side, the resulting shape is called a Klein bottle.
+Both the parametric equations for the Klein bottle and the Mobius strip were found on Wikipedia.
 The Klein bottle and the morphing of the Mobius strip into the Klein bottle can be shown below.
 Keep in mind that this morphing technic does not show how two Mobius strips are glued to give the Klein bottle but just a common parametric morphing.
     </p>
         <div class="w3-main w3-center" >
         <img src="/portfolio/assets/img/Klein.PNG" width="60%" height="60%">